python/cpython/Doc/library/hashlib.rst

    >>> h.hexdigest()
    'cc4a5ce1b3df48aec5d22d1f16b894a0b894eccc'

-This module provides the following constant attribute:
+Hashlib provides the following constant attributes:

-.. data:: hashlib.algorithms
+.. data:: algorithms_guaranteed

-   A tuple providing the names of the hash algorithms guaranteed to be supported by this module.
+   Contains the names of the hash algorithms guaranteed to be supported by this module on all platforms.

+   .. versionadded:: 3.2

+.. data:: algorithms_available

+   Contains the names of the hash algorithms that are available in the running Python interpreter.
+These names will be recognized when passed to :func:`new`.  :attr:`algorithms_guaranteed` will always be a subset.
+Duplicate algorithms with different name formats may appear in this set (thanks to OpenSSL).

    .. versionadded:: 3.2